 The non-county defined benefit pension plans are valued explicitly every odd calendar year.
-Cash balance plans are valued every year.
 The county plans are valued explicitly every even calendar year.
-The liabilities for all participants in pay status are explicitly valued every year.
+Cash balance plans are valued every year for the active and terminated vested accounts while the retiree liabilities for the January 1, 2022 valuation were based on rolled-forward amounts.

 In the off valuation year, defined benefit plan liabilities are rolled forward using actual benefit payments and reflecting new retirements.
 These liabilities reflect any material changes that may have occurred since the prior actuarial valuation, such as new actuarial assumptions and material plan provision changes.
-The rolled forward active and deferred vested liabilities are proportionally adjusted based on the prior year liabilities net of in pay status liabilities.
+When the retiree liabilities are explicitly calculated, the rolled forward active and deferred vested liabilities are proportionally adjusted based on the prior year liabilities net of liabilities attributable to participants in pay.